 With summer upon us, we are all looking for simple and fun ideas to do with our kids.
 This is one of the reasons I love bucket lists – especially printable summer bucket lists that are easy to use with kids of all ages!

-Now that Nathan is getting older (and starting Kindergarten in the fall), he has some definite ideas of what fun things he wants to do this summer.
-So I decided to create a printable summer bucket list for kids that they could could create himself.
+Now that Nathan and Emma are getting older, my kids have definite ideas about what they want to do in the summer.
+So I decided to create a printable summer bucket list for kids that they could create on their own.

 This printable summer bucket list is made for kids to draw the pictures of 10 things they want to do over the course of the summer.
 I thought 10 would give us a variety of activities without being too overwhelming.